 Subversion of the Subject, Lacan, and

-Dan Collins, PhD, MSW, lives and works in Buffalo, NY, USA.
+Dan Collins, PhD, MSW, lives and works in New York.

 He has extensively written, lectured, and published on Lacanian psychoanalysis.
 He has also produced many translations of Lacanian texts, both published and unpublished, including Lacan’s Seminar XXIV.